Music of Canada: 21st century

 The turn of the millennium was a time of incredible nationalism, at least as far as Canadian radio is concerned.
 The 1971 CRTC rules (30% Canadian content on Canadian radio) finally come into full effect and by the end of the 20th century radio stations would have to play 35% Canadian content.
 This led to an explosion in the 21st century of Canadian pop musicians dominating the airwaves unlike any era before.
 In 1996, VideoFACT launched PromoFACT, a funding program to help new artists produce electronic press kits and websites.
-At about the same time, the CD (cheap to manufacture) replaced the vinyl album and Compact Cassette (expensive to manufacture).
+At about the same time, the CD (cheap to manufacture) replaced the vinyl album and cassette tape (expensive to manufacture).
 Shortly thereafter, the Internet allowed musicians to directly distribute their music, thus bypassing the selection of the old-fashioned "record label".
 Canada's mainstream music industry has suffered as a result of the internet and the boom of independent music.
 The drop in annual sales between 1999, the year that Napster's unauthorized peer-to-peer file sharing service launched, and the end of 2004 was $465 million.

 In 2007, Canada joined the controversial Anti-Counterfeiting Trade Agreement talks, whose outcome will have a significant impact on the Canadian music industry.
 In 2010 Canada introduced new copyright legislation.
 The amended law makes hacking digital locks illegal, but enshrine into law the ability of purchasers to record and copy music from a CD to portable devices.

 The early 2000s saw Canadian independent artists continue to expand their audience into the United States and beyond.
 Mainstream Canadian artists with global recorded contracts such as Nelly Furtado, Avril Lavigne, Michael Bublé, Nickelback, Drake, The Weeknd, Shawn Mendes and Justin Bieber reached new heights in terms of international success, while dominating the American music charts.
 The late 2010s and early 2020 saw the deaths of Gord Downie of The Tragically Hip and Neil Peart of Rush.